oskarrough/ember-youtube/README.md

 {{ember-youtube ytid=youTubeId}}
 ```

-## Work in progress

-This is very much a work in progress and my first ember addon.
-Please file an issue if you have any feedback or would like to contribute.
+**This is very much a work in progress and my first ember addon.
+Please file an issue if you have any feedback or would like to contribute.**

 ## External controls